Colonoscopy in Salem and Marion, Kentucky

 Get Screened for Colon Cancer at Tri-Rivers Healthcare

-A colonoscopy is a procedure that enables a physician to see the inner lining of your rectum and colon.
+A colonoscopy is a procedure that enables Dr. Barnes to see the inner lining of your rectum and colon.
 During the procedure, a long, flexible tube with a camera is inserted into the anus and through the colon.

-A colonoscopy may be done for a variety of reasons, including:
+A colonoscopy may be done for a variety of reasons for patients throughout Kentucky, including:

 - Routine check for colon tumors